-The social pension is a defined pension rate which is not based on the payments made.
+The social pension is a defined pension rate that is not based on the payments made.
 It is funded from the State budget, and its main issue is to provide pensioners who have no required eligible years of service with the minimum income.

-Employment Pension (the first level of the multi pillar pension system) is the old-age pension, based on the payments made.
+Employment Pension (the first level of the multi-pillar pension system) is the old-age pension, based on the payments made.
 However, the amount of this pension type is not conditioned by the payments the person has made during employment years, but by the number of seniority years.